lilactown/helix/docs/faq.md

-Popular libraries like Reagent, which parse hiccup at runtime, ameliorates this performance cost by trying to give the developer tight control over when and where state updates trigger renders; a single state update, if it is dependend on by 3 leaf nodes, will only trigger a render of those individual leafs.
+Popular libraries like Reagent, which parse hiccup at runtime, ameliorates this performance cost by trying to give the developer tight control over when and where state updates trigger renders; a single state update, if it is depended on by 3 leaf nodes, will only trigger a render of those individual leafs.
 React state, passed down by a parent, will instead trigger a render of the parent and the entire tree will re-render.
 This means that using React's local component